Emurasoft/emurasoft.github.io/en/dlg/customize/ai_list/index.md

 ## Output drop-down list box

-Select how to display the response from the AI.
+Selects how to display the response from the AI.

 |     |     |
 | --- | --- |